-Development capacity: What are considered to be optimum residential development capacities have been established using a design-led approach to site capacity based on the Mayor's Good Quality Homes for All Londoners Consultation Draft SPG.
-However, the location and size of the site suggest that if circumstances were to change, a capacity higher than the minimum set in the Policy, which further optimises the use of the site, could be considered.
+What are considered to be optimum residential development capacities have been established using a design-led approach to site capacity based on the Mayor's Good Quality Homes for All Londoners Consultation Draft SPG.
+If it can be demonstrated to be acceptable, and considering the policies of the plan as a whole, then a capacity higher than that set out in Policy SA17 would be permitted.
+A phased approach to redevelopment of the site can be taken, provided an acceptable illustrative design scheme (see Annex B: Glossary of planning terms for definition) for the whole site is set out in the planning application to ensure policy compliant comprehensive development of the site or wider area is not prejudiced.